Tab Ramos: Senior national team

 It would be another year before Ramos earned his first cap for the senior U.S. team, on January 10, 1988, against Guatemala.
 He soon became an integral part of national team.

 After playing for the United States in the 1990 FIFA World Cup, he was named U.S. Soccer Athlete of the Year in 1990.

 In 1994 Ramos once again played in the World Cup, being a starting player for the U.S. National Team in all its matches.
 In the round of 16 Ramos suffered a skull fracture, caused by an elbow to the head by Brazilian leftback Leonardo in the first half of the game, which resulted in a straight red for Leonardo.
 United States were eliminated as Bebeto scored Brazil's winning goal.
-Tab Ramos was in the hospital for a few weeks where he was visited by a crying and apologetic Leonardo.
+Tab Ramos was in the hospital for a few weeks where he was visited by Leonardo.

 Ramos saw more success in 1995 as a member of the U.S. team when it placed fourth at the Copa América.

-On September 7, 1997, Ramos scored against Costa Rica in a 1-0 World Cup qualifier win.
+On September 7, 1997, Ramos scored against Costa Rica in a 1–0 World Cup qualifier win.
 In 1998, he played in his third World Cup.
-Ramos made his last national team appearance on November 15, 2000, in a 4-0 U.S. win against Barbados.
+Ramos made his last national team appearance on November 15, 2000, in a 4–0 U.S. win against Barbados.
 Two days later he announced his retirement from the national team.
 He finished his national team career with 81 caps and eight goals.

 Ramos also played 8 games, scoring 3 goals, for the U.S. Futsal team which finished 3rd at the 1989 FIFA Futsal World Championship.